 Molded Baseball Cleat Buyer’s Guide

-Here we will break down the need to know’s when looking for the right pair of molded cleats.
+Here we will break down the need to know's when looking for the right pair of molded cleats.
+If you are a softball player, see our reviews of the top 10 softball cleats for both men and women.

-What are molded cleats?
+What are Molded Cleats?

 These are baseball shoes with the cleats permanently attached to the sole.
 Plastics and rubber are the materials commonly used to create the cleats.
 They are incredibly stable and versatile and should offer a decent amount of grip on all surfaces.
 If you play a lot of muddy or soft conditions, molded cleats are the ones to pick.
 To better understand the pros and cons of molded baseball cleats, we need to take a brief look at the other types of cleats available on the market.
 Let’s do that now: